How your loan is paid

-Federal or private loans processed by LJMU will be paid directly to you in full.
-It is then your responsibility to pay any tuition or other charges in line with University requirements.
+Federal Loans processed by LJMU will paid directly into your UK bank account after tuition fees have been deducted.
+The disbursements are split into three equal payments and the tuition fees are deducted from these disbursements before the money is paid into the UK bank account.
+Private Loans will be paid directly to you in full, it is then your responsibility to pay any tuition or other charges in line with University requirements.

 What are disbursements?

 Disbursements (pay outs) are the dates that your funds will be credited against your University fees.
 From this date you will start to be charged interest on your loan.
 Check your Master Promissory Note (MPN) for your exact interest rate, as rates will vary across different loans.

 Once your loan has been originated you will be sent an award letter to inform you of the disbursement dates.
 Loan disbursements are subject to satisfactory academic progress and changes in your circumstances.

 Will I need to open a UK bank account?

 The funds from your loan will be converted into GBP (£).
 To receive your funds you will be required to open a UK bank account.

 Please note the following details about your payments:

 - A third party, Western Union, is used to make payments into your UK bank account

 - All payments will be made in pound sterling (GBP)